ministryofjustice/moj-frontend/docs/production/moj-frontend.md

 You can also use the option to [try using precompiled files](/production/install-using-precompiled-files/) to test how MoJ Frontend works in your application.

-There are live examples of MoJ Frontend components, and guidance on using them in your service, in the [MoJ Design System](/).
+MoJ Design System documentation includes live examples of MoJ Frontend components and how to use them in your service.